-COMMERCIAL MEDIATION is a process where an skilled, commercially-minded mediator helps two or more businesses or organisations resolve a dispute.
+COMMERCIAL MEDIATION is a process where a trained and impartial mediator helps two or more commercial orgainsations resolve a dispute.

-The mediator will always seek a mutually acceptable settlement.
-This ensures the parties remain in control of the outcome and can protect their interests at all times, something we have found to be critical for businesses.
+Mediation finds a mutually acceptable settlement, ensuring the parties remain in control of the outcome and can protect their interests at all times.
+This differs from court where a judge decides the outcome.

 Mediate settlements to commercial disputes quickly to avoid

 dissatisfied customers, unhappy employees and a risk to your profitability